 Choosing the Right Bluetooth USB Dongle for Linux

 Not all Bluetooth dongles are created equal, especially when it comes to Linux compatibility.
 Many inexpensive adapters are primarily designed with Windows in mind, often leading to frustrating driver issues or outright non-recognition on a Linux system.
 Your first and most critical step is to select a dongle known to play nice with Linux.
+For best bluetooth dongles roundups on this site.

 When you’re shopping around, look for dongles that explicitly state Linux support.
 If that information isn’t readily available, delve a little deeper into the dongle’s chipset.
 Chipsets from brands like Broadcom, Intel, and Realtek (with proper firmware) often have better support in the Linux kernel.
 For instance, some users have found success with Realtek RTL8761B chipsets, though these might require manual firmware installation.